simioni/nest-pret/README.md

 </br>

-Fully tested, fully documented, production-ready NestJS project that solves much of the functionality required for many projects.
+Fully tested, fully documented, production-ready NestJS project that solves much of the functionality required from a modern web app.

 - User registration
 - E-mail verification